The revenue generated from school trust lands is used exclusively for the benefit of Minnesota's schoolchildren.

 Specific land was originally granted to Minnesota from the federal government for schools and over time, much of it has been sold.
 Now, proceeds from the land sales help support public education.

 Revenue generated from specific practices on these school trust lands – including minerals management – are distributed to Minnesota schools.
-U. S. Steel’s Minnesota Ore Operations is the largest contributor to the fund, accounting for approximately 90% of all contributions.
+U. S. Steel’s Minnesota Ore Operations is the largest contributor to the fund, accounting for approximately 90% of all minerals management contributions.

 EDUCATION highlights

-Contributions to the Minnesota school trust fund since 2018
+Contributions to the Minnesota school trust fund since 2018$0

-“The Legislature intends that it is the goal of the permanent school fund to secure the maximum long-term economic return from the school trust lands consistent with the fiduciary responsibilities imposed by the trust relationship established in the Minnesota Constitution, with sound natural resource conservation and management principles, and with other specific policy provided in state law.”
+Donated by U.S. Steel for a new gymnasium for Rock Ridge High School“The Legislature intends that it is the goal of the permanent school fund to secure the maximum long-term economic return from the school trust lands consistent with the fiduciary responsibilities imposed by the trust relationship established in the Minnesota Constitution, with sound natural resource conservation and management principles, and with other specific policy provided in state law.”